 The truth is, social media marketing success depends on a lot of different factors, including: what you're selling, who you're selling to, and how you're selling it.
 It should be used as a tool to supplement your other marketing efforts, because very few companies actually succeed just using social media.

-In most cases, you will use social media to drive traffic to your website, generate an email list, or engaging and building relationships with your online community.
+In most cases, using social media to drive traffic to your website, generate an email list, or engaging and building relationships with your online community have real value.

-Another way to use social media is to build a list of contacts that you can send event invites and important announcements, like sales.
+Another way to use social media is to build a list of contacts that you can send event invites to events or other important announcements.

-A business advisor, like Out of the Box Advisors, is a great place to start if you have questions about how to use social media to market your products!
+If you have questions about how to use social media to market your products!
 Check out our post on how hiring a business advisor can save you time and money.
 Also, you can always schedule a free consultation with one of our fantastic coaches and pick their brains about it!